 It is Wheeler Clinic policy to prohibit retaliation against any individual who, in good faith, reports a compliance concern using any of the available reporting mechanisms.
 Any person who feels that he or she has been the subject of retaliation should contact the Corporate Compliance Officer immediately.

-The Corporate Compliance Officer, in collaboration with the Vice President of Human Resources is responsible for follow-up to any reports of retaliation, retribution or harassment of reporters.
+The Corporate Compliance Officer, in collaboration with the Chief Human Resources Officer is responsible for follow-up to any reports of retaliation, retribution or harassment of reporters.